comunica/comunica/README.md

 to build, lint and test.
 These hooks can temporarily be disabled at your own risk by adding the `-n` flag to the commit command.

-### Development tips and tricks

-* Only do `yarn install` in the repo root, and *never* in one of the sub-packages, as this can break your repo.
-* `yarn run build` will (re)build all TypeScript to JavaScript.
-This can also be executed on package-level.
-* `yarn run build-watch` will continuously build the TypeScript to JavaScript.
-This is useful during development.
-* `yarn test` and `yarn run lint` execute the tests and linter checks locally.
-Before a PR is opened, these must always pass, and testing coverage must be 100%.
-* When editing configuration files in packages like `actor-init-sparql`, `yarn run prepare` can be executed to compile the JSON files to JavaScript before they can be executed. (not needed when executing dynamically)
-* When modifying a dependency package such as [sparqlee](https://github.com/comunica/sparqlee), [Yarn's link functionality](https://classic.yarnpkg.com/en/docs/cli/link/) can be used to force your local version of that dependency to be used in Comunica.

 ## Benchmarking

 If you want to do benchmarking with Comunica in Node.js,